nathan-fiscaletti/parameterparser/Examples.md

     }
 };

-// Create a closure with regular parameters and no splate operator (...)
+// Create a closure with regular parameters and no splat operator (...)
 // This will make any parameter passed to this prefix closure only take
 // the next parameter as an argument, and not care where the next
 // prefix is in the list of arguments.